Maidenform (Mad Men): Plot

 Herman "Duck" Phillips informs Don that Sterling Cooper's client, Playtex, wants a new campaign more like the Maidenform "dream" campaign.
 Peggy, Salvatore, Ken Cosgrove, Paul Kinsey, and Frederick Rumsen discuss the Playtex campaign.

 Don and Betty attend an event at a country club on Memorial Day 1962.
-The following morning, Betty is shown wearing a bikini purchased from the club fashion show and Don tells her she looks desperate.
+The following morning, Betty is shown wearing a bikini purchased from the club fashion show, and Don tells her she looks desperate.

+Duck is visited by his ex-wife, two children and the family dog, Chauncey.
+During the visit, Duck learns from his children that their mother is getting remarried but that Chauncey will be his.
+Bitter and hurt that another man has moved in with his family and that he has lost a close relationship with his children, Duck opts to abandon Chauncey in the street.

 Peggy finds out that the others had had an informal, after-hours discussion about the Playtex campaign.
 Kinsey reveals his plan to compare women to Jackie Kennedy and Marilyn Monroe for the Playtex campaign, identifying women in the office as "Jackies" or "Marilyns".
 Peggy disagrees with his theory and is told she is more like Gertrude Stein or Irene Dunne.
 Peggy asks Joan Holloway why she isn't being included.
 Joan replies that Peggy needs to "learn to speak the language" and advises her to stop dressing like a little girl.
 Playtex executives turn down the campaign.

-Bobbie reveals that women have been talking about Don's many affairs and ability in the bedroom.
+Bobbie reveals that women have been talking about Don's many affairs and abilities in the bedroom.
 When she keeps testing him after being told to "stop talking", Don ties her to the bed and leaves.

 The creative team meet the Playtex executives at a strip club.
-Peggy surprises the team by showing up in a revealing dress and sits on a Playtex executive's lap in view of a visibly jealous Pete.
+Peggy surprises the team by showing up and, having taken Joan’s condescending advice, now looking glamorous and more grown-up.
+She sits on a Playtex executive's lap in view of a visibly jealous Pete.

-In the last scene of the episode Don is seen shaving, watched by his daughter Sally.
-Sally remarks that she "won’t talk" as to not disturb Don while shaving so he doesn’t cut himself.
+In the last scene of the episode, Don is seen shaving, watched by his daughter Sally.
+Sally remarks that she "won’t talk" as not to disturb Don while shaving so he doesn’t cut himself.
 Reminded of the conversation he had with Bobbie about his reputation when he told her to "stop talking", Don asks Sally to leave and becomes upset while staring at himself in the mirror.